RevBayes Morphology Lab

 likelihood ~ dnPhyloCTMC(tree=phylogeny, siteRates=gamma_rates, Q=Q, type="Standard", coding="variable")

-:thinking: What is the posterior mean tree length for the Mkv model?
+What is the posterior mean, standard deviation, and ESS for tree length for the Mkv model using the combined parameter samples from both runs?

 We will try one more modification to our Mk model today.
 The Mk and Mkv models we’ve used thus far all assume that the forward substitution rate is equal to the reverse substitution rate.
 This leads to equal equilibrium state frequencies (i.e. \(\pi_0 = \pi_1 = 0.5\)).